 Park City Mathematics Institute

-Some Professional Development and Outreach (PDO) groups host their own summer institutes for teachers, concurrently with the PCMI Summer Institute in Park City.
+Some groups host their own summer institutes for teachers.
 Teacher participants from these regions are encouraged to complete the local summer program before applying to the Park City summer program.
 These groups are:

 Northwest Mathematics Interaction (NWMI)

 The Northwest Mathematics Interaction (NWMI) at the University of Washington offers a one-week residential geometry program for secondary and middle-school teachers, plus several workshops around the State of Washington.
 NWMI, established in 1994, began as an outreach activity of the PCMI Professional Development and Outreach group at the University of Washington.
 Now in its 8th year, this peer-led program offers a limited number of slots to teachers outside of the Pacific Northwest region.

 PROMYS (The Program in Mathematics for Young Scientists) for TEACHERS

 PROMYS for TEACHERS, a program sponsored by Boston University, is designed to support current efforts nationwide to enhance problem-solving and open-ended exploration in high school mathematics classrooms.
 PROMYS engages high school teachers and students in an experience of mathematical exploration within a supportive community of their peers enriched by undergraduates, graduate students, and research faculty, all actively developing their own research careers in mathematics and science.
 Alumni of PROMYS are encouraged to attend PCMI in subsequent years.